-One of the best ways to establishing an authentic connection is by learning the fun everyday language used by the locals.
+One of the best ways to establish an authentic connection is by learning the fun everyday language used by the locals.
 If you are planning to visit the Philippines, then adding some Tagalog expressions and slang words in your discourse can significantly help in understanding the traditions and history of the country and its people.
 In today's article, we will walk you through the basic Filipino utterances and provide you with the direct translations and the meaning shared by the locals.
 If that fits the bill, off we go!

 If you will ask people from other nationalities what they know about the Philippines, most of them will mention Manny Pacquiao or the legacy of Imelda Marcos.
-What Westerners do not know is that its beautiful collection of islands hold incredible history and rare species making it worthy of being named after King Philip II of Spain.
+What Westerners do not know is that its beautiful collection of islands holds incredible history and rare species making it worthy of being named after King Philip II of Spain.

 The Philippines is an example of a tropical territory with rich natural tourist attractions making it one of the top countries to visit if you want the best of both worlds- from stretches of divine-looking beaches and diving spots, jaw-dropping heritage towns, and monuments to even the iconic cultural symbols that still exists today, the country just has so much more to offer to the world.